HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/apis/controller_spi/controller_spi_modification/index.md

-# Making modifications by using the Controller SPI
+# Making Modifications by Using the Controller SPI

 The Controller SPI allows you to modify portal resources, the topology of your portal, and properties.